Dynamic Origin Validation Patterns

 How does dynamic origin validation impact preflight caching?

-Dynamic validation requires Vary: Origin to prevent cache poisoning, which reduces shared cache efficiency but ensures origin-specific header accuracy.
+Dynamic validation requires Vary: Origin to prevent cache poisoning, which ensures each origin gets its own cache entry.
+This reduces shared cache efficiency but guarantees origin-specific header accuracy.

 Can regex safely replace exact-match origin validation?